nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC06 - Undoing an action**

-**Precondition: There is at least one undoable action in the current session of DorManagerPro that has yet to be undone**
+**Precondition: There is at least one undoable action in the current session of DorManagerPro that has yet to be undone.**

 **MSS:**